yaya2devops/azdash/README.md

 # My Azure Dashboard
-A dashboard in Azure that makes you want to spend more time on the portal and provides you with such welcome and faster access to your day-to-day tasks is an excellent idea to try!
+A dashboard in Azure that inspires you to spend longer on the portal and provides you with such A WELCOME and quick access to your daily chores is great option to consider!

 <br>
 <img src="obj/main—.gif" alt="My Main Dash"  />